OleksiyRudenko/dev-env-git/README.md

 ```
 try the following command: `git config --global credential.modalPrompt true`.
 Check official [docs](https://github.com/microsoft/Git-Credential-Manager-for-Windows)
 for the fixes for other possible issues you may face.
+Keep this project
+among your bookmarks just for the case you face the authentication issue
+at some later time.

 ## Friendly git editor